Survey 2 is NOW closed

 The Process

-We are following the general steps set out by the James Lind Alliance.
+We followed the general steps set out by the James Lind Alliance.

 The first stage involved an online survey to gather research questions.
 We grouped these together and excluded the questions that had already been answered or which were out of scope.

-In a second online survey, all participants will be asked to put these remaining questions in order of importance.
-A short list of 20-30 questions will be drawn up.
+In a second online survey all participants were asked to rate the remaining questions, these were then put in order of importance.
+A short list of 30 questions was drawn up.

-Then we will hold a workshop for a group of survey respondents, members of the public and professionals.
-A list of the top 10 research questions will be agreed upon at this workshop.
+In 2020, we held a workshop for a group of survey respondents, members of the public and professionals to prioritise the questions further in a structured and collaborative consultation.
+A list of the top 10 research questions were agreed upon at this workshop.

-These results will be shared with researchers, policy makers and the public.
+These results are now shared with researchers, policy makers and the public.

 What matters to you?